cynojine/cynsms-api/README.md

 ### Prerequisites

-To run Ultimate SMS API you have to install Cyn SMS Application on your server.
+To run Cyn SMS API you have to install Cyn SMS Application on your server.
 For more details please visit: [Cyn SMS](https://cynsms.online/)
 ```
 php >=5.6